Help drive new Earth system science and policy research to advance knowledge and develop

 original solutions to global sustainability challenges.

-to generate rigorous scientific inquiry that is original and bridges the gaps identified
+Learn to generate rigorous scientific inquiry that bridges the gaps identified in

-in scientific knowledge.
-This UND program combines theory with practice; global and
+scientific knowledge.
+This earth systems doctoral program combines theory with practice;

 Est. time to complete: